Amirhosseinalamdar/MIR_Project/README.md

 * Recommender System: multiple algorithms like content-based, Collaborative filtering, and PCA to predict the user ratings of different movies.
 * Bert: Finetuning Bert for the genre classification task.
 (MLM)

-https://github.com/user-attachments/assets/61861608-44c3-4efc-acba-e269c91c8e2b
+## Example:
+You can see the final results here.
+Note that phase 3 wasn't integrated in this result.
+LLM and RAG are just in the notebooks.
+(The number after movie title is the rounded score assigned to that movie.) https://github.com/user-attachments/assets/61861608-44c3-4efc-acba-e269c91c8e2b